Axiomatic-AI/ax-mcp/README.md

 ### 🖌️ [Equations Server](./axiomatic_mcp/servers/equations/)

-Compose equations of your interests based on information in the scientific paper.
+Compose equation of your interest based on information in the scientific paper.

 ### 🔬 [PIC Designer Server](./axiomatic_mcp/servers/pic/)